Summary

 Details

 Libraries have become places of refuge for unstably housed individuals with OUD.
-"Two overdoses a day" occurred just outside the library, according to focus group participants in our 2019 study on Homelessness in Public Spaces: An Assessment at the San Diego Central Library.
-Libraries have already taken extraordinary measures to help their homeless patrons with OUD.
-The San Diego Central Library trained their security staff to carry Narcan to save patrons who overdose in their bathrooms.
+"Two overdoses a day" occurred just outside the library, according to focus group participants in the investigator's 2019 study on Homelessness in Public Spaces: An Assessment at the San Diego Central Library.
+Libraries have already taken extraordinary measures to help unstably housed patrons with OUD.
+The San Diego Central Library trained security staff to carry Narcan to save patrons who overdose in their bathrooms.
 To deal with daily patron mental health crises, libraries now have social workers, nurses, and peer homeless outreach staff on-site.
 Buprenorphine "bupe" is a highly effective medical treatment for OUD.
-However, our preliminary work shows that unstably housed persons with OUD at libraries perceive lack of bupe access due to transportation and medical coverage issues as barriers to treatment.
+However, the investigator's preliminary work shows that unstably housed persons with OUD at libraries perceive lack of bupe access due to transportation and medical coverage issues as barriers to treatment.

-Using a mixed methods approach, we will combine qualitative and quantitative methodologies to address three specific aims:
+Using a mixed methods approach, the study combines qualitative and quantitative methodologies to address three specific aims:

 2. Determine the feasibility of BBB: Estimate the expected level of treatment uptake and adherence.
-We will conduct a 12-week pilot 2-arm randomized controlled trial (RCT) (n=40).
+The investigators will conduct a 12-week pilot 2-arm randomized controlled trial (RCT) (n=40).
 Research staff will recruit library patrons and randomize them to weekly telehealth at the library or in-person clinic control arms across two participating libraries in San Diego.
 A health provider at FJV will then screen participants in person for eligibility for same-day bupe induction.
 BBB's effects on bupe induction and adherence to prescribed doses will be based on self-reported measures at 1-,2-,4-,8-, 12- weeks follow-ups with study staff, and weekly drug screenings and prescription pickups.
-We hypothesize that the BBB vs. control group, will have higher uptake and longer adherence to treatment.
+The study hypothesizes that the BBB vs. control group, will have higher uptake and longer adherence to treatment.

 3. Evaluate the acceptability of BBB: Identify program components that could be improved to enhance adherence and patient satisfaction.
-We will conduct structured interviews with BBB patients, health providers, and library staff to gain insight into the patients' experiences after receiving BBB.
+Research staff will conduct structured interviews with BBB patients, health providers, and library staff to gain insight into the patients' experiences after receiving BBB.

 Keywords

-Telehealth at the Library, Treatment as Usual Control Group at Father Joe's Villages Health Center (a FQHC), Buprenorphine, Buprenorphine uptake/retention via Telehealth, Telehealth
+Telehealth at the Library, Control Group, Opioid-Related Disorders, Buprenorphine, Buprenorphine uptake/retention via Telehealth, Telehealth

 Eligibility